nyno-kb/python-101/setup.md

 >pip --version
 >~~~
 >{: .python}
->This returns the version of PIP you have installed if any
+>This returns the version of PIP you have installed if any, if the command does not return a pip version you need to do the following:
 >2.
 {: .callout}